Skip to content

 Set how much capacity you require for rook-ceph, press Enter to use the default of 100Gi

-Please note this is will be the usable storage with replication
+Note this is the usable storage with replication

 > Enter rook-ceph disk space (default: 100)